-Members of the Senate work closely with constituents in their home state to determine what laws could be created or amended to improve their standard of living, and they collaborate with the House representatives within each state district to secure funding for housing, schools, universities, hospitals, and infrastructure projects such as maintaining roads and bridges.
+Members of the Senate work closely with constituents in their home state to determine what laws could be created or amended to improve their standard of living.
+They collaborate with the House representatives to secure funding for housing, schools, universities, hospitals, and infrastructure projects such as maintaining roads and bridges.

-The legislative process within the Senate is similar to that of the House of Representatives.
-When a new bill is passed from the House to the Senate, it is reviewed and negotiated within committees and subcommittees before being debated and eventually voted on.
+In the Senate, the process for creating new laws is similar to that of the House.
+New legislation could originate in the Senate or be passed from the House to the Senate, where it is reviewed and negotiated within committees and subcommittees before being debated and eventually voted on.

-Some of the standing, joint, and select committees in the Senate seem to parallel those in the House.
-Each Senate committee focuses on a specific part of the federal government.
+The standing, joint, and select committees in the Senate parallel those in the House, each one with a focus on a specific part of the federal government.
 Besides passing legislation, committee members are also responsible for oversight of the agencies and programs within their jurisdiction, monitoring projects and activities and approving funding.

 Besides being part of the Executive branch and first in line to the presidency, the Vice President is empowered by the Constitution to be president of the Senate.